openshift/insights-operator/docs/arch.md

 Each gather-function is its own separate entity, each creates their own clients using the configs present in the `Gatherer` object that was passed down as parameter.
 We further divided the gather-functions into 2 main parts:
 1. the 'adapter-part' that is called by the `Gatherer.Gather`, named `Gather<Something>`, it handles the creation of the clients and handling the communication with the `Gatherer`.
-2. the 'core-part' that holds the actual logic of how to gather what is needed, named `gather<Something>`, the clients required for this are passed in as arguments by the 'adapter-part'.
+2. the 'core-part' that holds the actual logic of what to gather, named `gather<Something>`, the clients required for this are passed in as arguments by the 'adapter-part'.

 Gather-functions are IO bound and they don't use much of the CPU, so giving each of them a goroutine doesn't stress the CPU but gives us an 'async' way of making REST calls, which improves the performance greatly.